LarryHPham/larv_harvester/README.md

 `parse:url` This command will take in a given url and parse the content for information, store that information as json, and index it in the ledger table located on another server with table `article_libary`.

 Once Setup get started on getting job queues lined up in code.

+# APIs

+## Debugging APIs

+### Article Keyword API

+There are two APIs that display the keywords for a given article.
+They take the forms:
+`/api/v1/article/{url_id}`
+`/api/v1/article`

+The first takes as a required parameter the ID in the `urls` table of the article to be viewed.

+The second takes as a required parameters `url` which should match the `article_url` in the `urls` table.

+### Keyword and Modified Keyword APIs

+These APIs display the articles that contain them and take the forms:
+`/api/v1/keyword/{keyword_id}`
+`/api/v1/keyword_modified/{keyword_id}`

+The first expects an ID from the `keywords` table, the second an ID from the `keyword_modified` table.

+### Related Articles

+This API returns articles related to the provided article.
+It takes the form:
+`/api/v1/related`

+This API requires a `url` parameter which should be the URL of the current page.
+It uses the search API described in the [Article Search library](https://github.com/passit/Article-Search#search-api) to fulfill the request.
+All parameters are passed through to this API, so any parameters described there will work as described.